aimansharif/movieApp/README.md

 # movieApp

-A movie searching ExpressJS application created using movie API
+A movie search API application created using ExpressJS and nodeJS